 Here is an interesting aerial video of a flakturm in Augraten:

 The cross statue with Virgin Mary and inscription.
-Dated from 1758 and erected in the park since 1890.
+Dated in 1758 and erected in the park since 1890.
 With relief design on the pillar, it tells the religious story of sacrifice and enlightenment.

 Augarten Porcelain Museum and a factory

-Augartent Porcelain Museum and a factory is the place with posh porcelain manufacturing where you can look around and learn about history of porcelain production and enjoy beautiful design.
-A 300-year-old tradition comes with a perfection in craft and with high price – $150 for a single plate better be worth.
-But, don’t worry, if you still want to enjoy exquisite table sets you can still rent it for much cheaper price and impress your house guests.
+Augartent Porcelain Museum and a factory is the place with posh porcelain manufacturing where you can look around and learn about the history of porcelain production and enjoy beautiful design.
+A 300-year-old tradition comes with perfection in craft and with a high price – $150 for a single plate better be worth it.
+But, don’t worry, if you still want to enjoy exquisite table sets you can still rent them for a much cheaper price and impress your house guests.